-Research has shown that ketamine may be helpful in the treatment of depression, anxiety, and bipolar disorder.
-When administered intravenously over a period of about 45 - 60 minutes (called an infusion), ketamine may help symptoms improve rather quickly, but it may last only a few days.
-A series of infusions is used so that the improvement lasts much longer.
-While the goal is improvement of symptoms, results cannot be guaranteed.
+Research has shown that ketamine may be helpful in the treatment of Post-Traumatic Stress Disorder (PTSD).
+When administered intravenously over a period of about 45 - 60 minutes (called an infusion), ketamine may help stress and anxiety levels, and other symptoms improve rather quickly, but it may last only a few days.
+A series of infusions are used so that the improvements last much longer.
+While the goal is improvement of symptoms related to PTSD, results cannot be guaranteed.